Victoriano Huerta

 Today, El Paso County continues to be an important region characterized by a unique blend of cultures, influenced by its rich history and its location on the U.S.-Mexico border.
 With a population of over 800,000, it is a vibrant center of commerce, education, and tourism, attracting visitors from both sides of the border and beyond.

-This timeline provides a concise overview of the key events in the history of El Paso County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of El Paso County, Texas.